szymonmackowiak/lectures-and-courses/programming-in-python/README.md

 - https://natureofcode.com
 - https://www.w3schools.com

-# Basics of Python programming
+# Programming in Python 🇬🇧

 Didactic materials for classes on the basics of programming in the Python language.
 The materials were prepared in Polish.